Portion/Yield:Makes 40–50 biscuits

 For the Royal Icing

-While the biscuits cool make the Royal icing.
-Mix all the ingredients together to a smooth paste, if the icing is too wet add more icing sugar and if it’s too dry add more lemon juice.
+Next, make the royal icing.
+Mix all the icing ingredients together in a bowl to make a smooth paste.
+If the icing is too wet, add more icing sugar, and if it’s too dry, add more lemon juice.
 The icing goes hard quickly so make it when you are ready to use it.
 I make little portions at a time so that I can play with the colours.
-It’s very important to sift the icing sugar to prevent lumpy bits.
+It’s also very important to sift the icing sugar to get rid of any lumps.